 LIVING ON RESIDENCE

 Living in a campus residence building has both its positives and negatives.
 It is a great place to meet students from the university since the entire building is occupied by Dalhousie students.
 It is definitely the most convenient option but this comes with a higher price tag.
-Most students at the university recommend staying in residence in first year.
+Most students at the university recommend staying in residence in the first year.

 One student says, “Residence is too expensive but is worth it for first-year”.
 This sentiment is echoed by many others.